Project

 History

-#2 Updated by Constantin Asofiei 10 months ago
+#2 Updated by Constantin Asofiei about 1 year ago

 Current implementation relies on WRITE-JSON, which has side-effects on the default buffer for the temp-table.
 This makes debugging difficult if an instance is evaluated via 'toString' in the debugger while the default-buffer is holding a record (and needs that record).